How to Become an Offshore Paramedic: A Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary Expectations

 What Is a Typical Day for an Offshore Paramedic?

-Like an “onshore” EMT or paramedic, much of the day for an offshore paramedic revolves around routine and schedule, interrupted as needed by emergency calls.
+Like an “onshore” EMT or paramedic, much of the day for an offshore paramedic revolves around routines and schedule interruptions as needed by emergency calls.

-Occasionally, offshore paramedics may be asked to assist in ship-wide activities, such as safety drills or presentations on correct safety procedures.
+Offshore paramedics occasionally assist in certain necessary ship-wide activities, such as safety drills or presentations on safety procedures.

 Offshore Paramedic Hours

-Shifts for offshore paramedics, like the other rig workers, are normally “12 on, 12 off”, but because an oil rig is operational 24-hours a day, those hours may not always be exact.
-Offshore paramedics and rig workers also work two to three weeks at a time on the oil rigs, then return home for two to three-week breaks.
+Like the other workers on the rig, work shifts typically span 12 hours, but because an oil rig is operational 24 hours a day, those hours may not always be exact.
+And in this closed environment, the offshore paramedic is always considered on-call in case of emergencies.
+Offshore paramedics and rig workers also work two to three weeks on the rigs, then return home for two to three-week breaks.